vivienhuangg/nibble-frontend/api-spec.md

 ### POST /api/User/login

+🔓 **Public** - Returns session token for authenticated requests

-**Description:** Authenticates a user with the provided username and password.
+**Description:** Authenticates a user and creates a session.

 **Requirements:**

-- a user with the given `username` and `password` exists.
+- User with the given `username` and `password` exists.

 **Effects:**

-- returns the `ID` of the authenticated user.
+- Validates credentials
+- Creates a session (7-day expiration)
+- Returns user ID and session token

 **Request Body:**